ejolie/mern-stack-projects/README.md

 # 🧘🏻‍♀️ React, GraphQL, Apollo Projects

-This repository is for practice making websites with React, GraphQL and Apollo.
+This repository is for practice of making websites with React, GraphQL and Apollo.